dhruvitmodi/SQL-PowerBI_Atliq-Hardware_CodeBasics_Challenge_4/README.md

 After that, I begin work on project, ad-hock-request one by one.

+Then, For visualization I created StoreProcedures for Each requests in SQL, Import those SPs into PowerBI and create dashboard for each requests.

-You can get Both Request and Answers (SQL Code) in "AnswersScript.SQL" in above code section, and for all Raw files and challenge related info/files, kindly check codebasics website link I mentioned in DataSource above.
+You can get Both Request and Answers (SQL Code) in "AnswersScript.SQL" as well as all store Procedures "StoreProcedures-AdHock-Questions.SQL" in above code section, and for all Raw files and challenge related info/files, kindly check codebasics website link I mentioned in DataSource above.

  - Sample ScreenShot of "AnswersScript.SQL" file

 ![Screenshot 2023-04-25 195346](https://user-images.githubusercontent.com/19344819/234307938-7a37c8d0-7502-4bd8-9fc8-f88711f41f5a.png)

  - PowerBI Dashboard for all Ad-hock requests